HeyItsMicro/SoFaygo-OG-Files/README.md

 ### Key
 **Original File** - The unmodified file of a song taken directly from the source.
 Usually has the best sound quality. <br/>
-**Modified File** - The song could be edited or altered in some way.
+**Modified File** - The song is edited or altered in some way.
+These files are only included when a song does not have it's original file released.

 ### Releases
 Releases can be found on [GitHub](https://github.com/HeyItsMicro/SoFaygo-OG-Files/releases) and [MEGA](https://mega.nz/folder/M3N3SahJ#4lAW8vT1NL41MABUobx_gw), I will keep both up to date.
 MEGA last updated with v1.10.0 on May 4th, 2025.